ansible/ansible-docker-base/README.md

 Selecting Versions of Ansible
 =============================

-The example dockerfile above selects the latest CentOS tag of Ansible's Docker images.
-The first line of the Dockerfile can be changed to select another base operating system or Ansible version should you wish to use a different OS or different Ansible version.
+The DockerFile shown above selected the latest CentOS tag of Ansible's Docker images.
+The first line of the DockerFile can be changed to select another base operating system or Ansible version should you wish to use a different OS or different Ansible version.

-Examples:
+The following options are available:

     FROM ansible/centos7-ansible:stable
     FROM ansible/centos7-ansible:devel